SACHI Dental Clinic

 Web Booking

-This page provides detailed information about the general flow of your visit and costs for first-time patients visiting SACHI Dental Clinic (hereinafter referred to as “our clinic”).
+This page provides detailed explanations of the general process for your visit day and associated fees for first-time patients at SACHI Dental Clinic (hereinafter referred to as “our clinic”).

-When visiting a dental clinic for the first time, you may have many concerns about how the examination will proceed and how much it will cost.
-Our clinic strives to provide thorough counseling and clear explanations so that patients can receive treatment with peace of mind.
-If you have any questions, please don’t hesitate to ask our staff.
+When visiting a dental clinic for the first time, you may have concerns about how the examination will proceed and what costs will be involved.
+At our clinic, we strive to provide thorough counseling and clear explanations so that patients can receive treatment with peace of mind.
+Please feel free to ask our staff if you have any questions.

 Our clinic operates on an appointment system to ensure smooth guidance without keeping patients waiting.
-First-time patients are requested to make advance reservations by phone or through the reservation form on our website.
+For first-time patients, please make an appointment in advance by phone or through the reservation form on our website.

 Phone Reservations